 Florianópolis beaches: an overview

 We traversed Florianópolis for four days and three nights, most of which we spent on the beach.
 We loved this place, and if you’re into sun, sea and sand, I’m sure you will too!
+It’s where you will find some of the best beaches in South America.

 After hopping around the island, we’ve put together this handy guide to the best beaches in Florianópolis.
 Whether you’re into busy and active beaches, you’re an avid surfer, or you just want some peace and quiet in a secluded paradise, there’s somewhere here for you.
 We’ve also thrown in some extra ideas on what to do in Florianópolis, as well as a few tips on Florianópolis safety.